 Learn how to formalize and grow your business.
 Check out the Employer Launchpad.

-For businesses categorized as small employers, the Minnesota minimum wage is currently $8.15 per hour, which is 90 cents more than the federal minimum wage of $7.25 per hour.
+For businesses categorized as small employers, the Minnesota minimum wage is rising to $8.63 per hour in 2023.
 Small employers are any enterprises with annual gross revenues of $500,000 or less.
-The Minnesota minimum wage for large employers (gross annual revenues of more than $500,000) is $10 per hour.
+The Minnesota minimum wage for large employers (gross annual revenues of more than $500,000) is rising to $10.59.

 For businesses with younger employees, there are some additional Minnesota labor laws that apply: